-In step 6, you can change the four values that impact the size of your containers.
+In step 6, you can change the values that impact the size of your containers.

 The minimum number of vcores should be 1.
 When additional vcores are required, adding 1 at a time should result in the most efficient allocation.
-Set the maximum number of vcore reservations for a container to ensure that no single task consumes all available resources.
+Set the maximum number of vcore reservations to the size of the node.